joannakl/cs201_s20/syllabus.markdown

 * projects (25% total)
 * recitation activities (5% total) <br>
   activities will be completed during recitations - you will not get credit for these unless you are in the recitation session <br>
-  three lowest recitation scores will be dropped at the end of the semester
+  two lowest recitation scores will be dropped at the end of the semester
 * quizzes (5% total) <br>
   pop-quizzes will be given during lectures and will **not be announced** - no make-up quizzes will be given  <br>
   two lowest quiz scores will be dropped at the end of the semester